ess-dmsc/vmm-sdat/README.md

         If the plane axis is FLIPPED:
             - plane 0 is at the bottom and goes from right (0) to left (255)
             - plane 1 is at the right and goes from top (0) to bottom (255)

+    -map:   Mapping of VMM3a channels to strips of the detector readout.
+There are some pre-defined options:
+    	- gem: channels are continuously mapped to strips, channel 0 is strip 0, channel 127 strip 127 (default).
+         - gem_swapped: odd and even channels are swapped (to correct error in readout).
+         - mm1: Micromegas mapping from Jona Bortfeld\n"  << std::endl;

+    -geo:   Instead of using -vmm, -axis, -map, the detector geometry can be defined in a JSON file.
+An example of a geometry file is in the run folder.

     -sc: Scale coordinates.
 Per detector a tuple with three values in mm, e.g for two detectors [[s0,s1,s2], [s0,s1,s2]]